Solution Pillar · Sourcing · Procurement · Export-Readiness

 JapanSolved™ helps clarify the handoff point so the client understands the next step.

-Once something is sourced, the next challenge may be movement, local handling, inspection, storage, packing, delivery, shipment, or representation.
+JapanSolved™ Logistics & Local Representation becomes relevant once something has been sourced and the next challenge is movement, local handling, inspection, storage, packing, delivery, shipment, handoff, or representation.

-Logistics answers the question: “Can we move it, handle it, represent it, and complete the physical execution?”
+JapanSolved™ Logistics & Local Representation answers the question: “Can we move it, handle it, represent it, and complete the physical execution?”

 JapanSolved™ sourcing cases may enter through different service levels depending on complexity, urgency, sensitivity, value, and recurrence.